 Contact us for a more personalised plan.

-Villages along the length of the track are Seventh Day Adventists.
+Villages along the length of the trail are Seventh Day Adventists.
 Trekkers are asked to respect their religious protocols, and include simple things, such as respect for the locals, no swearing, no rough horseplay, and care for the village shelters that you may encounter.

 Some villagers will have walked in supplies from Port Moresby such as soft drinks and twisties, and these are available for purchase – no haggling on prices due to the effort they have taken to get them there.
 At other places you can purchase local fruit (bananas, pineapple) and even doughnuts and locally made cakes.